MattOval/DemoNiOval/README.md

    - Right-click inside the base_priority.py file and select Run Python File.
    - Alternatively, use the terminal (`Ctrl + ``) and type: python base_priority.py
 8. **Expected Output: The tasks will be processed in priority order:**
- Task Task 2 with priority 1 started.
+ -Task Task 2 with priority 1 started.
- Task Task 2 completed.
+ -Task Task 2 completed.
- Task Task 1 with priority 2 started.
+ -Task Task 1 with priority 2 started.
- Task Task 1 completed.
+ -Task Task 1 completed.
- Task Task 3 with priority 3 started.
+ -Task Task 3 with priority 3 started.
- Task Task 3 completed.
+ -Task Task 3 completed.
- All tasks completed.
+ -All tasks completed.

 #### 3. Using NetBeans with Python

 ##### Requirements